cro-ai-league/dolphins-recognition-challenge/README.md

 <img src="https://github.com/cro-ai-league/dolphins-recognition-challenge/raw/master/docs/images/Photomath-logo-RGB.png" alt="Photomath" width="225" style="max-width: 225px">

-[Photomath](https://photomath.app/) Photomath is a fast-growing EdTech company whose mobile app is the #1 app in the world to learn math.
+[Photomath](https://photomath.app/) is a fast-growing EdTech company whose mobile app is the #1 app in the world to learn math.
 Powered by advanced machine learning technology, app instantly scans, accurately solves, and intuitively explains printed and handwritten math problems to users through step-by-step explanations.
 With over 220 million downloads globally and tens of millions of users worldwide every month, Photomath is the most popular mobile application from Croatia and one of the most popular educational apps of all times.
 The Photomath team in Zagreb has grown to over 100 employees and more than 100 students working on content creation, and they also have a team of a dozen people in Silicon Valley, USA.
 Photomath’s mission is to democratize education through the use of artificial intelligence and software-generated educational content.
 For their ambitious plans, they bring together top experts who have the opportunity to work on a global product and gain unique technological knowledge and experience.
 In 2021, they plan further investments and employment, especially in the segment of software development and artificial intelligence.

 <img src="https://github.com/cro-ai-league/dolphins-recognition-challenge/raw/master/docs/images/PDC-logo-horizontal-transparent.png" alt="Porsche Digital Croatia" width="250" style="max-width: 250px">